-'''

-1. MODIFY TERMINAL TABLES
+MODIFY TERMINAL TABLES

-2. MODIFY TERMINAL/MODEL CODE CONFIGURATION
+MODIFY TERMINAL/MODEL CODE CONFIGURATION

-3. LOAD TABLE INTO TERMINAL
+LOAD TABLE INTO TERMINAL

-2. SELECT OPTION (1, 2, OR 3):
+SELECT OPTION (1, 2, OR 3):

-'''

-To end the terminal definition procedure, please go to the following subsection.
+To end the terminal definition procedure, please go to the following section.

 End the Terminal Definition Procedure

 You have completed a terminal definition and made the new terminal table available to Thoroughbred Basic.
 You can end the terminal definition procedure and leave the install utility.